christabor-archive/mungy/ancillary.md

-Plan:
+# Plan for Mungy:

-# create a data munging tool to parse data for use in d3 applications
+* create a data munging tool to parse data for use in d3 applications
-# can also be used in scraping tools
+* something that is generic enough to also be used in scraping tools